Apps That Help Fight Food Waste

 A few of the apps listed above can be used by businesses to reduce their food waste by helping consumers find items that are going to be thrown out.

-However, here is our favourite service that helps retailers and food & hospitality establishments redistribute food that would otherwise be wasted.
+However, here are our favourite services that helps retailers and food & hospitality establishments redistribute food that would otherwise be wasted.

 FareShare